Ameelio/react-native-ameelio-library/README.md

 ## Getting started

-Clone this repo, then run `yarn install` to get dependencies.
+Clone this repo, then run `npm install` to get dependencies.

-Run `yarn start` to launch the expo server.
+Run `npm run start` to launch the expo server.
 Install the Expo app for Android or iOS, and then connect your phone to the expo server to view the Storybook.

-Publish the package with `yarn release`
+Publish the package with `npm run release`

 ### Creating a component